Unim8trix/RazerBook/README.md

 127.0.1.1 {MYHOSTNAME}.localdomain {MYHOSTNAME}
 ```

-`nvim /etc/locale.gen` to uncomment the following lines.
+`nano /etc/locale.gen` to uncomment the following lines.
 Change it to your locale and keep en_US cause some tools may need it.

 ```bash
 de_DE.UTF-8 UTF-8